Nick Maton Player Props: Tigers vs. Royals

 Royals Pitching Rankings

-- The Royals rank 19th in baseball in home runs surrendered (85 total, 1.2 per game).
+- Royals pitchers combine to rank 19th in baseball in home runs allowed (86 total, 1.2 per game).

-- The right-hander last pitched on Wednesday against the Cincinnati Reds, when he went six innings, allowing five earned runs while giving up five hits.
+- The right-hander last pitched on Saturday against the Los Angeles Angels, when he tossed 5 1/3 innings, allowing two earned runs while giving up eight hits.

+- In 14 games this season, the 26-year-old has amassed an ERA of 6.33, with 8.4 strikeouts per nine innings.
+Opponents are batting .297 against him.

 © 2023 Data Skrive.
 All rights reserved.